Restonica: Tourism

-Tourists may visit to contemplate the scenery, to swim in its clear waters, or to access the high mountains via the GR20 trails.
+Tourists may visit to contemplate the scenery, to swim in its clear waters, or to access the high mountains via the GR 20 trails.

 It can be very busy in the high season.

 The banks of the river are lined with pines.

 The course of the river is dotted with waterfalls and deep natural basins carved into the granite that visitors can use to cool off during the heat of summer.

 A marked trail leads from the Bergeries de Grotelle at the end of the D623 to Lac de Melo, a hike of about an hour.

 The lake covers about 6.5 ha and is no more than 20 m deep.

 It is frozen for half the year.

 Lake Capitello is higher up and can be reached with another one-hour walk up a much harder trail.